A lot or a little?

 What parents need to know

-Parents need to know that Vampyr is an action role-playing game available for Xbox One, PlayStation 4, and Windows-based PCs.
+Parents need to know that Vampyr is an action role-playing game available for Xbox One, PlayStation 4, Nintendo Switch, and Windows-based PCs.
 Players take on the role of a doctor in post-World War I London who's recently been turned into a vampire.
 Players must deal with moral choices, balancing the character's belief in healing versus his new supernatural bloodlust.
 The game features plenty of violence, including lots of blood, gore, and corpses littering the environment.
 Other mature content in the game includes various sexual references and solicitation from a prostitute, although nothing is shown on-screen.
 Dialogue has frequent profanity, including "f--k" and "s--t," as well as presentations of drinking, drug use, and public intoxication.

 What's it about?